 It also suggests that rather than increasing the membership of the community, it’s also worth thinking about how to increase community capital by increasing the existing community’s abilities to coordinate.

 One way to increase the community’s ability to coordinate is by upholding the norms covered earlier.
 Here are two more: setting up community infrastructure and improving the community’s reputation.

 If you do something that’s widely seen as bad, it will harm your own reputation, but it will also harm the reputation of the communities you’re in.
 This means that when you join a community, your actions also have externalities on other community members.
 These can often be bigger than the effects of your actions on yourself.

-On the other hand, a community’s positive reputation is a major asset.
-It lets members of the community quickly establish trust and credibility, which makes it easier to work with other groups.
+On the other hand, a positive reputation is a major asset for a community’s members.
+It lets them quickly establish trust and credibility, which makes it easier to work with other groups.
 It also lets the community grow more quickly to a greater scale.

 For instance, the startup accelerator Y Combinator started to take off after Airbnb and Dropbox became household names, because that gave them credibility with investors and entrepreneurs.
 Our community needs its own versions of these widely recognised success stories.

 In this way, reputation effects magnify the goodness or badness of your actions in the community, especially those that are especially salient and memorable.

 The importance of these externalities can increase with the size of the community.
 In a community of 100 people, if you do something controversial, then it harms or benefits the reputations of 100 other people; while in a community of 1,000, it affects the reputations of 1,000.

 Of course, as the community gets larger, your actions don’t matter as much — you make up a smaller fraction of the community, which means you have less impact on its reputation.